gregpriday/copy-tree/README.md

 For more detailed information on using Ctree, please refer to the following documentation:

-- [Ruleset Examples](docs/examples.md): Various examples of rulesets for different project types.
+- [Ruleset Examples](docs/examples.md): Various examples of rulesets for different project types
-- [Writing Rulesets](docs/rulesets.md): Detailed guide on how to write and structure rulesets.
+- [Writing Rulesets](docs/rulesets.md): Detailed guide on how to write and structure rulesets
-- [Fields and Operations Reference](docs/fields-and-operations.md): Complete list of available fields and operations for rulesets.
+- [Fields and Operations Reference](docs/fields-and-operations.md): Complete list of available fields and operations for rulesets
-- [Using Multiple Rulesets](docs/multiple-rulesets.md): Guide on using multiple rulesets in a single project.
+- [Using Multiple Rulesets](docs/multiple-rulesets.md): Guide on using multiple rulesets in a single project

 For a quick overview of the ruleset system, see the [Ruleset System](#ruleset-system) section below.

 ## Prerequisites

-Before installing and using `copy-tree`, make sure to have the necessary clipboard utilities installed on your system:
+Before installing and using `copy-tree`, make sure to have the necessary utilities installed on your system:

+- **Git**: Required for GitHub repository support
-- **Linux**: Install `xclip` which is used by the tool to access the clipboard.
+- **Linux**: Install `xclip` which is used by the tool to access the clipboard
   ```bash
   sudo apt-get update && sudo apt-get install -y xclip
   ```
-- **macOS**: macOS comes with `pbcopy` preinstalled, so no additional installation is necessary.
+- **macOS**: macOS comes with `pbcopy` preinstalled, so no additional installation is necessary
-- **Windows**: Windows has the `clip` command available by default, so no additional installation is required.
+- **Windows**: Windows has the `clip` command available by default, so no additional installation is required

 ## Installation